top of page

 Disagreement and 'the War of Ideas' is Important

-We differ in ideas all the time its inevitable to disagree on like 10 topics if you just start asking questions carefully to literally anyone - your boss, friend, partner or anyone (specially your partner).
+We differ in ideas all the time; it’s inevitable that you’ll disagree on at least ten topics if you start asking questions carefully to literally anyone—your boss, friend, partner, or anyone else (especially your partner).

-We all have different experiences, different knowledge skills and different perspectives on virtually every known Issues in the World.
-Our minds are built in such a way that we easily believe things that has been indoctrinated into us for very long times.
-Eventually that belief becomes a Strong bias and we virtually fight to death to oppose anyone who tried to disagree with such a bias.
+We all have different experiences, different knowledge, different skills, and different perspectives on virtually every issue in the world.
+Our minds are built in such a way that we easily believe things that have been indoctrinated into us for a long time.
+Eventually, those beliefs become strong biases, and we almost fight to the death to oppose anyone who disagrees with them.

-And that's where the Scientific way of thinking kicks in, Science recognized this pattern of Human behavior.
+And that’s where the scientific way of thinking comes in.
+Science recognized this pattern of human behavior.

-Many great thinkers of the enlightenment Era realized that human mind is not perfectly rational, we are subject to all sorts of biases and cognitive shortcomings that have inevitable consequences on our way of trying to understand the Universe and make judgements about it, so science come up with Some thought processes such as Empiricism, Rationalism and Skepticism .
+Many great thinkers of the Enlightenment era realized that the human mind is not perfectly rational.
+We are subject to all sorts of biases and cognitive shortcomings that inevitably affect how we try to understand the universe and make judgments about it.
+So science developed thought processes such as empiricism, rationalism, and skepticism.

-Empiricism says that all source of True knowledge can only be acquired by going out there and Observing & Measuring the universe.
-That's what we call an Empirical Evidence.
-That is to say you cannot deduct the factual information about the universe just by thinking about it.
-Or with some kind of 'Insights'.
+Empiricism says that true knowledge can only be acquired by going out and observing and measuring the universe.
+That’s what we call empirical evidence.
+In other words, you cannot deduce factual information about the universe just by thinking about it or relying on vague “insights.”

-and Second Skepticism which says that in order to understand the truths of the universe we should become our own theories harshest critics because, We are the easiest person to fool.
-By critically Analyzing what we think is the best idea, we develop better theories or improve upon our existing beliefs because it is inevitable that we might come up with several inaccuracies in trying to make Assumptions about the universe and as professor Brian Cox brilliant put it "there is no absolute truth in Science" Every Idea can be replaced or modified if 'Sufficient evidence' contradicts the preceding theory.
+Then comes skepticism, which says that in order to understand the truths of the universe, we should become our own theory’s harshest critics—because we are the easiest person to fool.
+By critically analyzing what we think is the best idea, we develop better theories or improve our existing beliefs.
+It is inevitable that we will make inaccuracies when trying to form assumptions about the universe.
+As Professor Brian Cox brilliantly put it, “There is no absolute truth in science.
+Every idea can be replaced or modified if sufficient evidence contradicts the preceding theory.”
 As Carl Sagan famously said,

-That is why, it is important that we start to listen to the contrasting opinions and be open to new possibilities at least to some degree.
-(That is to say you don't have to be 100% sure about anything, there should always be room for doubt like you can always assign 5 to 10% uncertainty to your Conclusions, just like how a scientific conclusion works).
-Or At least not being too Certain of any Idea and keep Ourselves Open minded no matter how professional we become in our fields
+That is why it’s important that we start listening to contrasting opinions and remain open to new possibilities—at least to some degree.
+In other words, you don’t have to be 100% certain about anything.
+There should always be room for doubt; you can assign 5–10% uncertainty to your conclusions, just like scientific conclusions do.
+At the very least, we should avoid being overly certain about any idea and keep ourselves open-minded, no matter how experienced or professional we become in our fields.

-And Always keep learning new things even from the people who completely disagree with us in almost every area.
-There's Always a Possibility that they know some things that we Don't.
+And we should always keep learning new things, even from people who disagree with us in almost every area.
+There is always a possibility that they know something we don’t.

 Comments